fgl27/smarttv-twitch/README.md

 The intention of this is to make a web app that works on all modern browser and can be easily ported to any OS that can run a web app.

+This project is the "secondary" project of two Twitch project I current maintain, the primary project is the Android TV one [SmartTwitchTV](https://github.com/fgl27/SmartTwitchTV), the reason this is secondary is simple Tizen is a very limited and exhausting system to work on Android is much better in any form and way, because of that the Tizen version is always lagging behind on features in relation to Android plus some of the Android features can't be ported to the Tizen most related to multiple players support as the OS doesn't allows it.

 The application fully supports all 4k and 1080p Samsung TVs released in 2016 or later.
 The app also support TVs released in 2015 or earlier that have Tizen version 2.3 or newer, however for some old TV even running Tizen 2.3 may there be some minor FW issues that affect the app most of those have be fixed, so is expected that they all work if doesn't for you open a issue.

 This app has no affiliation with Twitch, this is a user made app, but is only possible because Twitch provide all the API that allows the app to show Twitch content.